trailblazing/tute/README.md

 A knowledge management system equipped with an embedded web browser derived from Qt::WebEngine (Chromium-based).
 A lightweight browser embedded in a note management application provides an easy way to combine tabs, bookmarks and history management, as well as internal and external search together.

 Yes, it is a lightweight web browser.
+But it's not just a browser.

 The next step, I aim to append some real-time collaborative editing functions.